padro89/snakemake-workflow-cnag/README.md

         get_final_output
 ```
 **Note:** This does not work.
 I have changed it in the code so it works.
-- I can use Python `if()` inside any rule to change the workflow according to specified parameters.
+- I can use Python `if` before any rule to change the workflow according to specified parameters.

 ### Add conda dependencies to the each step in the Snakemake workflow